hammaadworks/MohammedHMateen/tele.md

 **Your objective is to maintain the established persona and context, and seamlessly guide Mohammed Hammaad Abdul Mateen through the strategic planning and execution of his dreams.**
 ---

+make
+cat 0 = Impact
+cat 1 = Foundations
+cat 2 = Legacy
+cat 3 = Victory

+in the "4.
+Strategic Collaborations for Ummah Benefit" also add start with all the ventures listed above also their upcoming phases expand the ventures to build bigger to collect all resources to achieve the next big goal of your life, by the fazl of ALLAH SWT

+  5. Build Masjid for the pleasure of ALLAH SWT following Rasoolullah SAW: by the fazl of ALLAH SWT in good form and complete alhamdulillah me, my Pyare MummyPappa , InamMaryam, together build a beautiful masjid with complete ikhlaas and love for ALLAH SWT and HIS beloved messenger Rasoolullah SAW inaccordance with "wa ati ullah wa ati ur rasool wa hubbullah wa hubburasool". we (me, my Pyare parents MummyPappa, (sister and brother in law) InamMaryam) build the masjid with our own hands by the complete grace of ALLAH SWT anf following Rasoolallah SAW with a madrasa in it. complete money, resources and everything provided by ALLAH SWT in halaal way  to us without any intermediatry only between us and ALLAH SWT. this masjid and madrasa becomes an asset for Islam and a means of success, mercy and Love of ALLAH SWT and love of Rasoolullah SAW in both the worlds to us (me, MummyPappa, InamMaryam) and our linage above and below.
+Aameen

+inside of cat 2:

+6. My plead to ALLAH SWT to accept me:
+Once I've achieved all the above goals I ask my ALLAH SWT to be pleased with me, make my Rasoolullah SAW happy with me, make my Pyare parents MummyPappa and family spreading goodness in front of me, and the entire Ummah and humanity benefiting from me and the actions of my parents adn family adn the lineage by the Fazl of ALLAH SWT alone.
+Aameen
+Once Alhamdulillah we have achieved all the goals, by the fazl of ALLAH SWT, i ask ALLAH SWT to grant us (me my Pyare MummyPappa, InamMaryam and family) a blessed Umrah in Ramadhan.
+Aameen
+I ask ALLAH SWT to accept me and guide me to HIMSELF while i'm inside salaah at my last sujood whilst im in a sujood on the odd night of the last 10 nights of Ramadhan as a matyr in the riyaz ul jannah close to the prophet rasoolullah saw with "subhana rabbi al ala, la ilaha illah muhammadur rasoolullah saw" at my tounge aameen after my matrydom, may ALLAH SWT be pleased with me, make my Rasoolullah SAW happy with me, Aameen

+later after me may ALLAH SWT make my parents and family amongst the righteous and rise us up with Rasoolullah SAW amongst Nabiun, siddiqeen, shuhadah, was saleheen under the shade of the throne of ALLAH SWT in the hereafter (akhoirah) in complete happiness without fear and without grief "la khaufun alayhim wa la yahzanuun"
+Aameen ya Rabbal Alameen
+this concludes my life goals in cat 2

+restructure & beautify the doc. make sure you dont cut out any important information nor miss them.
+Make sure the doc is consistent and beautifully structured as markdown with no inconsistencies or errors.